Master of Science in Nutrition and Dietetic Internship (MS/DI)

 Ouachita student awarded Advancing Diversity in Dietetics Scholarship

-Graduate and Professional Studies at Ouachita seek to be a source of ongoing intellectual and spiritual growth for those pursuing lifelong learning or career advancement.
+Graduate and Professional Studies at Ouachita seeks to be a source of ongoing intellectual and spiritual growth for those pursuing lifelong learning or career advancement.
 Ouachita fosters community through relationships with classmates and professors in all learning environments.
-Through innovative modalities, fields and approaches, these programs combine the very best of Ouachita’s more than 130 years of Christ-centered learning with meeting the ongoing and changing needs of the work force.
+Through innovative modalities, fields and approaches, these programs prepare Ouachita students for success in a variety of fields.

 GET IN TOUCH